 For more information about this topic, you can read these very useful articles:

-This tutorial covered several advantages of using semantic HTML.
+This guide covered several advantages of using semantic HTML.
 We created a semantic HTML layout and used microdata to add more information to the content of the web page.

-Hopefully this tutorial gave you an understanding of how semantic HTML can improve a webpage and search engines interaction.
+Hopefully, this guide gave you an understanding of how semantic HTML can improve a webpage and search engines interaction.
 And with more browsers taking on HTML5, semantic tags will inevitably become more common, so mastering them now could hold reward in the future.

 Test your skills.
 Learn something new.
 Get help.
 Repeat.Start a FREE 10-day trial